Planar lattices do not recover from forest fires: Introduction

 \section{Introduction}

 Self-destructive percolation was introduced in 2004 by van den Berg and Brouwer \cite{VdBB}.
-It may be formulated for both bond and site percolation, we choose to consider the latter.
+It may be formulated for both bond and site percolation; we choose to consider the latter.
 Fix some infinite connected graph $G$.

-For $\de, p \geq 0$ consider a regular site percolation configuration with intensity $p$.
-Close all sites contained in the possibly many infinite clusters; we say infinite clusters are ``burned''.
-Finally open every site with probability $\de$, independently of all previous choices.
-Call $\PP_{p,\de}$ the measure governing the configuration thus obtained and $\theta(p,\de)$ the $\PP_{p,\de}$-probability that a given site (called the origin) is in an infinite cluster.
+For $\delta, p \geq0$ consider a regular site percolation configuration with intensity $p$.
+Close all sites contained in the, possibly many, infinite clusters; we say infinite clusters are ``burned.''
+Finally, open every closed site in the above configuration with probability $\delta$, independently of all previous choices.
+Call $\mathbb{P}_{p,\delta}$ the measure governing the configuration thus obtained and $\theta(p,\delta)$ the $\mathbb{P}_{p,\delta}$-probability that a~given site (called the origin) is in an infinite cluster.
 Formal and extended definitions will be given in Section~\ref{sec:model}.